 Using an interface and flow I designed, we recruited participants for the trial in 2012.
 We found that, yes, Daily Challenge really was improving an individual’s well-being score by 2.27 points on the well-being scale compared to a control group.
 The complete report was published in the American Journal of Preventive Medicine.
 The most powerful insight I gained from the trial was the notion that it is possible to think of a software product as a health intervention that delivers a “dose,” as measured by engagement, and results in a measurable health effect that is meaningful at a population level.
 You could prescribe Daily Challenge like a medicine!

 If it is possible to measurably improve someone’s overall well-being by using a web product, what specific health risks might we be able to address in a scalable way using the web?
 MeYou Health zeroed in on a few that pose a high risk to one’s health: smoking, physical inactivity, and obesity.
 Addressing these risks, we believe, relies on a similar pattern of expectation-setting for daily use and social support.
 Four separate product teams began working on different products in parallel.
 Walkadoo is a pedometer-powered application that sends daily personalized step goals and tracks the participant’s progress towards them.
 QuitNet is a complete reimagining of the oldest online smoking cessation community, originally released in 1995.
-My own focus turned to the beta of Hello 200, an iOS app that motivates participants to find 200 calories to cut every day and maintain a streak (and a habit).
+My own focus turned to the beta of Hello 200 (see the project), an iOS app that motivates participants to find 200 calories to cut every day and maintain a streak to form a habit.